 The mission of the Fitness, Exercise and Sports Department is to provide students with the opportunity to gain specific knowledge pertaining to exercise and sport studies, develop a variety of movement skills, and adopt values that facilitate the attainment of autonomous behavior in lifetime fitness and wellness activities.

-Associate Professor of Fitness, Exercise and Sports
+Assistant Professor of Fitness, Exercise and Sports

 Various discipline-specific concentrations that will prepare students for multiple fields of employment or areas of additional undergraduate/graduate study are noted below.
 Course requirements for each concentration are explained in detail.
 The requirements for graduation, in addition to completion of the major area, are listed on "Undergraduate Degree Requirements."

 FES 1XX Fitness, Exercise & Sport Transfer Credit (0 Credits)